 I must admit that I was a bit surprised at how often WordPress and its plug-ins update themselves, although given its popularity I probably shouldn’t have been.
-On the plus side the updates give me a feeling of confidence that the code is being kept up-to-date and hopefully nice and secure.
+The updates give you a feeling of confidence that the code is up-to-date and hopefully nice and secure.

 The media library is brilliant

-The media library is something I really, really like about WordPress.
-Deleting images from the library removes them from your server which ultimately saves hosting space.
-In other content management systems I’ve used, assets like images stay on the web server even when they’re deleted from the library and to me that feels a bit wrong.
+The media library is something I really like about WordPress.
+Deleting images from the library removes them from your server which saves hosting space.
+Not all systems do that.
 Being able to set an alternative description (alt) for an image just once is another great feature particularly if you reuse that image on different pages of your website.

 The admin panel still feels difficult

 For the websites I’ve created in WordPress I’ve used the Advanced Custom Fields plug-in (ACF) to create a custom page builder.
 ACF works really well but there’s still something that makes me feel uneasy about the WordPress admin panel.
-It doesn’t feel very friendly and I think it could be quite distracting for a lot of people.
-Maybe that’s just because I’ve been spoiled with the interfaces of other systems.
+It doesn’t feel very friendly and I think it could be quite distracting for a lot of people. .

-I’m fairly early into my adventures with WordPress but I quite like it.
-Although it was primarily designed for blogging it works remarkably well as a fully fledged content management system.
+I’m fairly early into my adventures with WordPress but I really like it.
+Designed originally for blogging it works remarkably well as a fully fledged content management system.